-If the Selective Archiving event finds a message that is already archived, the message is processed in the same way that Tombstone Folder Synchronization events are processed (see below).
+If the Selective Archiving event finds a message that is already archived, the message is processed in the same way that Tombstone Folder Synchronization events are processed (see "Folder capture and Tombstone Folder Synchronization events" (page 72)).
 However, this situation should not occur when you use the pre-configured settings in the Selective Archiving rules.